Vacation rentals in St. Augustine

 Founded in 1565 by a Spanish admiral, St. Augustine is the oldest continuously inhabited European settlement in the United States.
 Some historians believe this is the first place the Spanish explorer Ponce de Leon struck ashore after his sail across the Atlantic Ocean.
 The streets are lined with Spanish colonial-style and Moorish architecture, and the city’s sprawling historical district is home to cobblestone streets and buildings dating back to the 1700s.
 It’s easy to get lost in the past here, but you’re still in Florida, so when you need a break from wandering the centuries-old streets, you can seek respite at pretty Vilano Beach, a ten-minute drive from downtown.

-Top things to do in St. Augustine
+What are the top things to do in St. Augustine?

 Castillo de San Marcos